SCLW/Circuitry-Based-Sound/readme.md

 <img src=https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/Potentiometer_Voltage_Divider.jpg>

 If one end and the wiper are used, the potentiometer forms a variable resistor.
 A variable voltage divider circuit can be configured by connecting a voltage (supply voltage or signal) to one of the outside pins, while the remaining outside pin is connected to GND.
-At the middle pin a voltage can be tapped that can be adjusted by setting the actuator.
-For instance from one end point location to the other, the input voltage can be scaled from minimum to maximum.
+A voltage can be tapped at the middle pin that can be adjusted by setting the actuator.
+For instance, from one end point location to the other, the input voltage can be scaled from minimum to maximum.
 This can be used for volume control.

 <img src=https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/Volume_Control_Variable.jpg>